Hold Fast to the One Truth

 ज्ञानदेवा मौन जपमाळ अंतरी | धरोनी श्रीहरी जपे सदा || ४ ||

-Dnyandev's silence is the rosary within - holding Shri Hari, chanting always.
+Dnyandev's silence is the rosary within; holding Shri Hari, he chants always.

 After three verses of instruction, Dnyaneshwar sets down the teaching entirely and picks up his own name.
 The final verse is not instruction.
 It is witness.
 Dnyandev's silence is the rosary within.
 He does not need beads.
 He does not need his fingers to move.
 The silence does the counting.
 The silence does the chanting.
 The outer and the inner have fused.
 The mala, the most tangible instrument of devotion, and mauna, the most intangible state of being, have become one thing.